 When determining the eligibility of a condo project on the basis of a Full Review, lenders must ensure the condo project meets the eligibility requirements described in the following table.

-their common expense assessments (also known as HOA dues).
-For example, a 100–unit
+(also known as HOA fees).
+For example, a 100–unit project

 This ratio is calculated by dividing the number of units with common expense assessments that are past due by 60 or more days by the total number of units in the project.

 To determine whether the association has a minimum annual budgeted replacement reserve allocation of 10%, the lender must divide the annual budgeted replacement reserve allocation by the association’s annual budgeted assessment income (which includes regular common expense fees).